beehexacorp/magento-hexasync/README.md

 ## Main Functionalities
  This is core modules for HexaSync's modules.
- - Which adding Menu.
- - Configuration section.
+ - The connector on the Magento application.
+Which add Menu and configuration section.
- - Create an integration account on Magento.
- - Create a connection to HexaSync platform.
+ - Support to create an integration account on Magento and a connection to HexaSync platform.

 ## Installation
 \* = in production please use the `--keep-generated` option